phillycommunitywireless/docs/docs/en/installations/installations.md

 We utilize non-penetrating roof mounts (NPRM).
 A thick rubber mat is placed below the NPRM to protect the roof.
 4 cinderblocks are used as ballast to secure the NPRM.

-!!! info "Non-penetrating roof mount (NPRM / Non-Pen)"
-    Mounts used for larger radios and wifi devices so that we do not drill into any roofs, using rubber mats and cinderblocks.

 <figure style="display: flex; justify-content: center; align-items: center; flex-direction: column;">
     <img src="../../assets/images/installations/install/image7.jpg"
          alt=""